mirolaukka/law-of-large-numbers/README.md

 ![Simulation Gif](law_of_large_numbers_animation.gif)

-Welcome to the Law of Large Numbers Simulation project!
 This simulation visually demonstrates the Law of Large Numbers, a fundamental concept in probability and statistics.
 The Law of Large Numbers states that as the size of a sample increases, the sample mean converges towards the population mean.
 In simpler terms, it illustrates how the average of a large number of observations tends to approach the expected value.
+[Wikipedia](https://en.m.wikipedia.org/wiki/Law_of_large_numbers)

 ## Overview